This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

-I work with a lot of solo business owners (and I am one myself), so I understand the reality of branding your business on a budget.
+I work with a lot of solo business owners (and I am one myself), so I understand the reality of branding your small business on a budget.
 Here are the things you need to create a cohesive and effective brand identity without breaking the bank.